Blackbox-git/HousekeepingPi/README.md

 ## Preparing Installation

+[Here](https://www.youtube.com/watch?v=KxMh_Z_vvSk) you can find a video of the installation process.
 First install Raspbian Buster Lite on a SD-Card.
 After booting the Raspberry Pi, execute the following commands:

 ```
 sudo apt update